ENVIRONMENTAL HEALTH AND SAFETY STANDARD

 - Custodial Staff in campus buildings.

-Some University of Wisconsin - La Crosse employees in the following job classifications have occupational exposure.
+Some University of Wisconsin-La Crosse employees in the following job classifications have occupational exposure.
 Specific exposure tasks are identified after the job classifications.

-- Coaches and Trainers from the Athletic Department who are involved with providing first aid treatment and/or handling contaminated laundry.
+- Coaches and Athletic Trainers from the Athletic Department who are involved with providing first aid treatment and/or handling contaminated laundry.

 - Researchers, Instructors, student employees or other personnel from any laboratory where human blood or other infectious materials are used or studied.